Select Page

 The road into Comalapa

-Comalapa was a town of about 25,000 people, and unlike many other towns around it, Cakchiquel is spoken virtually all the time.
-Even most of the very few Latins who live in Comalapa speak Cakchiquel.
+Comalapa was a town of about 20,000 people, and unlike many other towns around it, Cakchiquel was spoken virtually all the time.
+Even most of the very few Latins who lived in Comalapa spoke Cakchiquel.
 It was also a close-knit community that was skeptical of outsiders.
 Thus, it was important that the missionaries speak Cakchiquel and gain the trust of the people.
 The town was very religious—either strongly Protestant or strongly Catholic.
-It would be important to establish the Church correctly, so that the townspeople didn’t see it as a Gringo church or as a church just for Latins, but as a church for the whole community.
+It would be important to establish the Church correctly, so that the townspeople didn’t see it as a Gringo church—or as a church just for Latins—but as a church for the whole community.
 Therefore, the first families we baptized would need to be the right families.

-In 1975, President Arnold called two missionaries (Elder Taz Evans and Elder Steve Schmoliger) to go into the town of Comalapa and open it to missionary work for the first time—the first time the Restored Gospel had been preached it that town.
+On May 29, 1975, President Arnold called missionaries (Elders Taz Evans, Steve Schmoliger, Julio Salazar, and Daniel Choc) to go into the town of Comalapa and open it to missionary work—the first time the Restored Gospel had been preached in that town.
 The missionaries dedicated themselves and worked hard.

-On October 21, 1975, I received word that I had been reassigned from Patzicía to Comalapa to join the two Elders already there, and that my companion would be Elder Daniel Choc, the native Cakchiquel missionary from Patzicía!
+On October 21, 1975, I received word that I had been reassigned from Patzicía to Comalapa to join the Elders already there, and that my companion would be Elder Daniel Choc—the Church’s only native Cakchiquel missionary from Patzicía.
 He was a very dedicated missionary.
 Read more about Elder Choc on the page about the earthquake.

 LDS missionaries in Comalapa: Elder Frischknecht, Elder Argueta, Elder Choc, and Elder Richman standing on the street in front of Walter Matzer's house where we rented two rooms.